I need to take care of him/her. What should I do?

 If you will be absent for fewer than three days, no documentation is required.

 If you will be absent for more than three consecutive days, you must provide documentation from a physician, attesting to your relative’s illness.
 If you anticipate that you will be continuously or intermittently absent because your family member has a “serious” illness of unexpected duration, or is receiving ongoing medical treatment, you may be asked to have your relative’s physician complete FMLA paperwork.
 This serves as appropriate documentation of your need to be absent.
-In addition, if you exhaust your paid leave, it ensures a smooth transition to unpaid leave.

 The medical documentation may be provided to your timekeeper, supervisor, or directly to the Office of Integrated Disability and Leave Management.